ducakar/openzone/README.md

 -------

-For standalone packages, run `bin/<platform>/openzone` executable to start the game, where `<platform>` is your operation system and processor combination.
+For standalone packages, run `bin/<platform>/openzone` executable to start the game, where `<platform>` is your operating system-instruction set pair.

 Building
 --------

-Building is currently supported under Linux.
+Building is currently only supported under Linux.
 You can build Linux/Unix, Windows (MinGW) and Native Client ports.
 Android port in still under development.
 See `cmake/*.Toolchain.cmake` files for all supported platforms/toolchains.
-Only GCC >= 4.7 and LLVM/Clang >= 3.3 compilers are supported.
+GCC >= 4.7 and LLVM/Clang >= 3.3 are the only supported compilers.

 Development packages of the following libraries are required to build OpenZone from source: